TELOS-syslab/MerlinOSDI26AE/README.md

   wikimedia/
 ```

-The full dataset is large.
-For spot checks, download only the traces needed for
+The full datasets are large.
+For spot checks, download the datasets needed for
 the experiment you want to inspect.

 ### Figure 11-13: Hit Rate, Byte Hit Rate, and Relative Hit Ratio